-As surprising as it may seem, Zamioculcas zamiifolia is the perfect plant for an office setting.
+As surprising as it may seem, Zamioculcas zamiifolia is the perfect plant for an office.

 Who would have thought that the ZZ plant originating over 42 million years ago would do so well in modern office life?

 A trendy, stylish design

-The leaves of this plant are a combination of succulent stems and thick, leathery leaves.
-They shoot out from the base directly without any trunk, something quite unconventional and found very attractive by designers and indoor architects.
+The fronds of the Zamioculcas plant are succulent stems with thick, leathery leaves.
+They shoot out from the base directly without any trunk, something quite unconventional and found very attractive by trendy designers and indoor architects.